‘Vikings’ Season 5 Spoilers: The End Of Lagertha? Harald Takes Over, Floki Flees

 Fans are still reeling from the violent loss of Ragnar (Travis Fimmel), and the loss of Floki may prove to be too much for the show’s loyal fans.
 However, Floki won’t be dead, so much as he will be away from everyone he loves in Iceland.

-“Another interesting thing about the “Vikings” season 5 preview is the part where Floki (Gustaf Skarsgård) apparently discovers Iceland.
+“Another interesting thing about the ‘Vikings’ season 5 preview is the part where Floki (Gustaf Skarsgård) apparently discovers Iceland.
 Many fans believe that Skarsgård’s Floki is loosely based on a historical figure named Hrafna-Flóki Vilgerðarson, who is known for being the first Norseman to deliberately sail to Iceland.
-His voyage is documented in the “Landnámabók” manuscript, a medieval Icelandic book that substantially chronicles the settlement of the Norsemen in Iceland during the ninth and tenth centuries.”
+His voyage is documented in the ‘Landnámabók’ manuscript, a medieval Icelandic book that substantially chronicles the settlement of the Norsemen in Iceland during the ninth and tenth centuries.”

 @TetheredButFree @dcd728 @CherieLaVerne @laylalee68 @TiffanyLothbrok @Bjorn__Ironside @valley_witch @shannyk36 gm Vikings Floki Friday ⚔️???????? pic.twitter.com/ENvLP06jQN

-— Tracy ???? (@vixentink_tracy) February 24, 2017
+— Tracy???? (@vixentink_tracy) February 24, 2017

-Finally, the latest Vikings Season 5 spoilers from a separate Christian Post report suggest that we’ll be seeing a lot more violent deaths in the new season, which is set to being airing in November.
+Finally, the latest Vikings Season 5 spoilers from a separate Christian Post report suggest that fans will see a lot more violent deaths in the new season, which is set to being airing in November.
 The outlet spoke to show creator Michael Hirst, and he suggested that fans of the show will be devastated when the new season starts.

 “Series creator Michael Hirst previously revealed that the fifth season will open with Sigurd’s (David Lindström) burial.
 It can be recalled that Sigurd’s brother, Ivar (Alex Høgh Andersen), had killed him with an axe in the season 4 finale.
 This murderous act will result in the Lothbrok siblings’ divide, as previewed by Hirst.
 “These people are playing for possession of the known world,” Hirst told Variety.
 “It’s not like a little local fight — these are huge territories.
 The Great Army has conquered a huge part of England.
 How do we behave now?
 That’s what Season 5 opens with.”